oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 [[ To be removed from the final specification ]]

+-06

+* Added refresh token requirements to AS summary
+* Editorial clarifications

 -05

 * Incorporated editorial and substantive feedback from Mike Jones
 * Added references to "nonce" as another way to prevent CSRF attacks
 * Updated headers in the Implicit Flow section to better represent the relationship between the paragraphs

 -04